 Remember, you can adjust the width to fit your page!)

 This infographic is the brainchild of Kuno Creative Marketing Director Vanessa Knipper who often helps clients realize the bigger social media picture.
-Graphic Designer Jim Skidmore is the creater of the repugnant hobgoblin (and the other minions, too!).
+Graphic Designer Jim Skidmore is the creator of the repugnant hobgoblin (and the other minions, too!).

 Want to see more of this dynamic duo's creative work?
 Download the free guide "101 Examples of Creative Facebook Content" today!